 When it comes to choosing beauty products, the best advice for consumers is that simpler is better.
+It’s not always possible to use certified organic products, but it is possible to become educated about the ingredients to avoid.
 “Choose products with fewer synthetic chemicals, avoid synthetic fragrances, and use fewer products overall,” advises Stacy Malkin, co-founder of Campaign for Safe Cosmetics and author of Not Just a Pretty Face: The Ugly Side of the Beauty Industry.
 “It is especially important to reduce chemical exposures if you are pregnant, planning to become pregnant, or have small children,” she adds.

 We asked Malkin to share those ingredients that the Campaign for Safe Cosmetics found to be the most problematic, and you’ll find them listed below.
 Few cosmetics ingredients have been assessed for long-term health impacts, but those that have—and are known or suspected to be toxic—are still allowed in cosmetics.

 Toxic to the brain and reproductive system, possible human carcinogen, and linked to kidney damage.
 Mercury is found in some eye drops, ointments, mascaras, and skin-lightening creams.

 2. Lead Acetate